Operation Weserübung: Preliminaries

-In February, the Royal Navy destroyer HMS Cossack boarded the German transport ship Altmark in Norwegian waters.
-That itself violated Norwegian neutrality.
-The Altmark rescued British prisoners-of-war, which also violated Norwegian neutrality since she was obliged to release them as soon as she entered neutral territory.
-Hitler regarded that response to German violation of Norwegian neutrality as a clear sign that the Allies were also willing to violate Norwegian neutrality.
-That made him become even more strongly committed to the invasion.
+In February, the Royal Navy destroyer HMS Cossack boarded the German tanker Altmark in Norwegian waters.
+The crew of Cossack overpowered the tanker's crew and rescued British prisoners of war onboard the ship, whose presence Norwegian authorities had repeatedly ignored.
+Both the attack and the transportation of prisoners of war into Norwegian waters by Altmark violated Norway's neutrality.
+Hitler regarded the incident as a clear sign that the Allies were also willing to violate Norwegian neutrality, which made him become even more strongly committed to invading Norway.

-On 12 March, the United Kingdom decided to send an expeditionary force to Norway just as the Winter War was winding down.
-The expeditionary force began boarding on 13 March, but it was recalled and the operation cancelled because of the end of the Winter War.
-Instead, the British Cabinet voted to proceed with the mining operation in Norwegian waters, followed by troop landings.
+On 12 March, the British decided to send an expeditionary force to Norway just as the Winter War was winding down.
+The force began boarding on 13 March, but it was recalled and the operation cancelled because of the end of the Winter War.
+Instead, the Chamberlain war ministry voted to proceed with the mining operation in Norwegian waters, followed by troop landings.